What are Neutrophilic Granulocytes?

 Practical steps for immune readiness

-You can support healthy neutrophil production and function by focusing on the nutrients that fuel the bone marrow and habits that regulate the "alarm" system.
+You can support healthy neutrophil production and function by focusing on the nutrients that fuel the bone marrow and habits that regulate the system.

-Support with Zinc and Vitamin C: These are the essential building blocks for neutrophil activity and help them move effectively toward infection sites.
+• Support with zinc and vitamin C: These are the essential building blocks for neutrophil activity and help them move effectively toward infection sites.

-Optimize B-Vitamins: Ensure consistent intake of B12 and folate to maintain a steady production rate in your bone marrow.
+• Optimize B-vitamins: Ensure consistent intake of B12 and folate to maintain a steady production rate in your bone marrow.

-Manage cortisol: Since chronic stress can eventually suppress neutrophil function, incorporate restorative practices like breathwork to keep your defense system sharp but balanced.
+• Manage cortisol: Since chronic stress can eventually suppress neutrophil function, incorporate restorative practices like breathwork to keep your defense system sharp but balanced.

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.

-Testing with Elfcare
+Testing Neutrophilic Granulocytes with Elfcare

 Understanding your neutrophil levels is a key step in proactive health.
 Elfcare’s tests provide the data you need to act before imbalances affect your daily life.